IPI Ketamine Medical Provider Online Training

 No other program provides a learning experience like this, from the quality of training to the world-class faculty ready for your every question.

-The IPI Ketamine Medical Provider Training is a six month online course that will not only help you feel confident providing ketamine, but will also bring your knowledge base up to date on the latest evidence.
+The IPI Ketamine Medical Provider Training will not only help you feel confident providing ketamine, but will also bring your knowledge base up to date on the latest evidence.

 Make an investment in yourself and your education.
 Take your practice to a new level of patient care.